-- 47.20 It also now provides for greater flexibility in the notice period required for either the provider or the co-ordinating commissioner (on behalf of all commissioners) to terminate the contract, or a particular service, in circumstances where neither is at fault.
-The notice period required for no fault termination is now for local agreement (at the outset of the contract). - 47.21 Under the full-length Contract, different periods of notice may be agreed for provider-instigated and co-ordinating commissioner-instigated termination and the parties may agree that the right to terminate voluntarily may not take effect before a specific date (i.e. that the contract must be allowed to run for at least a set period of time before being terminated), - 47.22 See paragraphs 47.2 and 47.5 above in relation to termination where the provider refuses to accept a variation to the contract. - 47.23 Under GC17.8 (GC17.3 in the shorter-form), there is a right for the co-ordinating commissioner to terminate (on a no-fault basis) in specific circumstances as required by the Public Contracts Regulations.
+- 47.19 GC17 now makes explicit the ability of the parties to terminate the contract at any time by mutual consent. - 47.20 It also now provides for greater flexibility in the notice period required for either the provider or the co-ordinating commissioner (on behalf of all commissioners) to terminate the contract, or a particular service, in circumstances where neither is at fault.
+The notice period required for no fault termination is now for local agreement (at the outset of the contract).

+- 47.21 Under the full-length Contract, different periods of notice may be agreed for provider-instigated and co-ordinating commissioner-instigated termination and the parties may agree that the right to terminate voluntarily may not take effect before a specific date (i.e. that the contract must be allowed to run for at least a set period of time before being terminated), - 47.22 See paragraphs 47.2 and 47.5 above in relation to termination where the provider refuses to accept a variation to the contract. - 47.23 Under GC17.8 (GC17.3 in the shorter-form), there is a right for the co-ordinating commissioner to terminate (on a no-fault basis) in specific circumstances as required by the Public Contracts Regulations.